walkidni/JobMatcher/Readme.md

 - Candidates: upload your resume, see matched jobs
 - Recruiters: post jobs, view your jobs, see matched candidates for each job

-## 📸 Screenshots

-> _Add screenshots here for login, dashboard, job posting, resume upload, etc._

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License